State's new coronavirus deaths cut in half in one day to 62; cases rise by 3,573

 Palm Beach County's daily cases increased by 250 after 223 the day before and 100 last week.

-Florida's new hospitalizations rose by 140compared with 187 the day before.
-The state reported Friday there are currently 2,384 hospitalized with a primary diagnosis of COVID-19, which is 1 more than the day before.
+Florida's new hospitalizations rose by 140 compared with 187 the day before.
+The state reported Saturday there are currently 2,266 hospitalized with a primary diagnosis of COVID-19, which is 118 less than the day before.

 Deaths